Lagrangian (field theory): Chern–Simons functional

-Chern–Simons theory was deeply explored in physics, as a toy model for a broad range of geometric phenomena that one might expect to find in a grand unified theory.
+Chern–Simons theory was deeply explored in physics, as a toy model for a broad range of geometric phenomena that might be expected to be found in a Grand Unified Theory.

 Ginzburg–Landau Lagrangian

-The Lagrangian density for Ginzburg–Landau theory combines together the Lagrangian for the scalar field theory with the Lagrangian for the Yang–Mills action.
+The Lagrangian density for Ginzburg–Landau theory combines the Lagrangian for the scalar field theory with the Lagrangian for the Yang–Mills action.
 It may be written as: